Distributed Bus Interface

 }

-For example, when we are sending command, we are stating which Service to we aim to send the Message too.
+For example, when we are sending command, we are stating which Service we aim to send the Message to.
 This way Ecotone is aware where given Message should land.
-When we subscribe to Events

 Therefore to achieve the isolation, when Command is send we are stating given Service Name to which it should land.
 This ensures that Message will go no where else, and then on the Service level, it's ensured by Ecotone configuration that only single Command Handler will be handling this Message.